SAP/spartacus-docs/pages/install/Building-the-Spartacus-Storefront-from-Libraries.md

 permalink: /Building-the-Spartacus-Storefront-from-Libraries/
 ---

-The following instructions describe how to build a storefront application using published Spartacus libraries.
+The following instructions describe how to build a storefront application using published Spartacus libraries, which currently use Angular 7.

+Note: The 1.0 Beta libraries that use Angular 8 are not yet officially released but are available for use, though are untested.
+Setup differences are described at the end of this document.

 To build the Spartacus project from source, see [Contributor Setup]({{ site.baseurl }}{% link pages/contributing/Contributor-Setup.md %}).